douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ekzisto - existence
 * el - out of; from
 * elabori - to elaborate
+* elakvigi - to undock
+* elbatiĝo - strikeout
+* eldiri - to utter
 * eldona - publishing
 * eldonado - release
 * eldonanto - issuer